 - A. Any building requiring yard space shall be located at such an elevation that a sloping grade shall be maintained to cause the flow of surface water to run away from the walls of the building.
 A sloping grade, beginning at the sidewalk level or right-of-way level if there are no sidewalks, shall be maintained and established from the center of the front lot line to the finished grade at the front of the building, also from the rear lot line to the front, both grades sloping to the property lines.
 However, this shall not prevent the grading of a yard space to provide a sunken or terraced area, provided proper means are provided and maintained to prevent the run-off of surface water from flowing onto adjacent properties or into the sanitary sewer system.
 Grade elevations shall be determined by using the elevation at the center line of the road in front of the lot as the established grade. - B. Whenever a new building is constructed, the existing established grade shall be used in determining the grade around the new building.
 The yard around the new building shall be graded in such a manner as to meet existing grades and not to permit run-off of surface water to flow onto the adjacent property. - C. Grades shall be approved by the Building Administrator.
 A preliminary "certificate of grading and location of house" shall be duly completed and certified by a registered engineer or a registered land surveyor before rough carpentry begins.
-A final "certificate of grading and location of house", showing all improvements, including final grades, perimeter grades, swales and storm and drainage structures, shall be duly completed and certified by a registered engineer or a registered engineer or a registered land surveyor before a final certificate of occupancy is granted.
+A final "certificate of grading and location of house", showing all improvements, including final grades, perimeter grades, swales and storm and drainage structures, shall be duly completed and certified by a registered engineer or a registered land surveyor before a final certificate of occupancy is granted. - D. Any alteration of existing grades, or previously approved grades, by the fill or redistribution of earthen materials shall first be approved by the Township Building Administrator.
+In the event the Township Building Administrator determines that the fill or redistribution of earthen materials may impede, obstruct or accelerate the natural flow of surface waters, a certificate of Engineering approval shall be required.
+An applicant for such approval shall furnish the Township Engineer with a proposed finish grade plan of such proposed alteration showing its relationship to adjoining lands.
+Such plan shall be in accordance with the requirements of the Township Engineer, which shall be set forth in the application for such certificate.
+The Township Board shall establish, by resolution, an appropriate fee to be paid by the applicant to cover all costs of such review.